satvug/portfolio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there, I'm Gustav 👋  I'm a software developer based in Copenhagen, Denmark.
 My passion for programming started early in my life, where I would make modifications to my favorite video games.
-I later knew that I wanted pursue the path of becoming a software developer, which is why I decided to get a master's in Computer Science.
+I later knew that I wanted to pursue the path of becoming a software developer, which is why I decided to get a master's in Computer Science.

 <h2>technical skills</h2>
 I am experienced in the following technologies: